Many hearing aids sold online do not come with a professional fitting

 Many hearing aids purchased online come bundled with services you may not need

-Most hearing aids purchased today, whether online or from a local office, come bundled with services and/or accessories you might not need.
-HearStore uses an 'unbundled' model and gives you choice, by allowing you to determine what level of service is best for you.
-After the local fitting, you may decide to use HearStore's remote service option (included in the purchase of hearing aids) or select a 1 year, 2 year or 3 year local service option
+When you buy hearing aids, whether online or from a local office, most come bundled with services and/or accessories you might not need.
+HearStore uses an 'unbundled' model and gives you choice, by allowing you to determine what level of follow-up is best for you.
+After the local fitting, you may decide to use HearStore's remote service option (included in the purchase of hearing aids) or select a 1 year, 2 year or 3 year local service option.
+We also include an updated hearing test, if one is needed.
+This way, the provider can use your latest hearing test results to program the instruments accurately.

 You don't always save money purchasing hearing devices on the internet

 Many websites claim they will save you hundreds or thousands of dollars by purchasing through them.
 What they don't mention is that they bundle unnecessary accessories or services with the sale, leading to inflated prices.
+There are even some websites that charge as much (or more) than local practices.
 Many also ask you to call in to get their complete pricing.
-At HearStore we publish our hearing aid prices for everyone to see - that allows you to make an informed decision
+At HearStore we publish our hearing aid prices for everyone to see - that allows you to make an informed decision.
+When you show up at your dispenser or audiologist's office, you'll know you are getting a great deal.

-Some of the other hearing aid sites are owned by hearing aid manufacturers
+Some of the other online hearing aid sites are owned by hearing aid manufacturers

 SELECTING A HEARING AID